idodov/MusicTracker/README.md

        - media_player.living_room
        - media_player.bedroom
    ```

-### 3. Restart AppDaemon

-To get everything up and running, go ahead and restart AppDaemon.
-Then, start playing a variety of music tracks.

 ## Customize the Config

 - **Media Players:** Replace `media_player.living_room` and `media_player.bedroom` with the names of your media players.